The best ways to relieve stress naturally

 Do something different occasionally that does not involve technology.
 Maybe read a book?
 Something other than social media, or give your attention to a loved hobby for a few hours.
 That can be relaxing.

 There is a good reason why sleep is vital for your health.
-Your brain does cleaning work, regeneration, processing building nerve connectivity consolidates long term memory and more during sleep.
+Your brain does cleaning work, regeneration, processing building nerve connectivity consolidating long-term memory, and more during sleep.

 You are irritable.
 You feel awful so you want just to bite everyone’s heads off.
 So sleep on that problem.